 Managing Pests & Diseases

 The best way to control pests and diseases is by creating optimal growing conditions for your ZZ plant.
 That means choosing the right soil mix: well-draining soil that’s never waterlogged.
-The right watering schedule is key, too, as ZZ plants can’t thrive if they’re overwatered.
+The proper watering schedule is vital, too, as ZZ plants can’t thrive if they’re overwatered.
 Additionally, you’ll want to be extra cautious with recently propagated ZZ plants.
 With due care and attention, ZZ plants can live for years.

-The right amount of light helps keep ZZ plants strong and resistant to pests and diseases.
-Indirect or low light conditions are best for ZZ plants.
-Finally, feed your ZZ plant just two times per year, using diluted, balanced fertilizer during spring and summer.
+The right amount of light helps keep ZZ plants solid and resistant to pests and diseases.
+Indirect or low-light conditions are best for ZZ plants.
+Finally, feed your ZZ plant twice a year, using diluted, balanced fertilizer during spring and summer.

 ZZ plants aren’t susceptible to pests and diseases and tend to have very few problems.
 Their low-maintenance nature is one reason why Z. zamifolia is such as popular houseplant.
 With the right growing conditions, your ZZ plant will remain healthy and resilient.